The History of God's Church here

 We have not been able to replace the Chapel; and property values have escalated dramatically since it was sold in 1990.
 Nonetheless we are very thankful for the wonderful provision of Nash Mills Village Hall and above all for the way that the Lord has preserved the Church during some very difficult times.
 On Tuesday 13th October 2020 the Church Members gathered and voted to change the name of the Church to Bethel Reformed Baptist Church - Hemel Hempstead as we no longer meet in Bennetts End, albeit about 1 mile away in Nash Mills.

-We are very encouraged that Mr Stephen Hare has taken up the Sunday School.
 We pray that the Lord will raise godly Deacons to assist Pastor Hetherington in the work.

 This year marks 203 years of the Lord’s sustaining and upholding the Church in Hemel Hempstead.
 Through God’s mercy and gracious provision the Church continues to preach the Gospel of the Sovereign Grace of God as we worship and witness for Him.
 Through all the various trials, we continue to serve Almighty God who has declared "I will build My Church".
 Matthew 16:18.